-Mr. Gil Sander joined the World Bank in 2006.
-As a part of the Economic Policy and Debt department, he worked on debt relief for poor countries, capacity building for debt management, and debt sustainability analyses.
-During that time, Mr. Gil Sander engaged with debt managers in Central African Republic, Togo, Burkina Faso, Mali, Mozambique and São Tomé e Príncipe.
+Frederico joined the World Bank in 2006 in the Economic Policy and Debt department, where he worked on debt relief for poor countries, capacity building for debt management, and debt sustainability analyses.
+During that time, Frederico enjoyed working with debt managers in many African countries, including the Central African Republic, Togo, Burkina Faso, Mali, Mozambique and São Tomé e Príncipe.